Choosing a Dress Watch: The Best Guide for Real Guys

 Here’s what you need to know about dress watch cases:

 • They shouldn’t be large.
 Generally speaking, the largest size you’ll want to go with is around 40 millimeters across the case, but the sweet spot is really between 36 and 38 millimeters across.
 Larger than that, and it will look out of place on your wrist.
-The case should really be about 12 millimeters thick.
-Thicker, and your shirt cuff will hang up on it.

 • The case material doesn’t matter much, as long as it’s at least slightly polished.
 Gunmetal, black, satin, and flat cases are too casual for dressier events.
 Silver, stainless, gold, rose gold, and similar are perfect.
 Be sure to give them a quick shining before the event.